In the guide

 Back to top

-Making your own meat-containing products
+Making your own products containing meat

-If you make your own products ensure that you know, and stick to, the exact recipe and make due allowance for variations in mixing and/or manufacture.
+If you make your own products, ensure that you know, and stick to, the exact recipe and make due allowance for variations in mixing and/or manufacture.

 Back to top

-Compositional requirements for certain meat-containing products
+Compositional requirements for certain products containing meat

 Some meat-containing products must have a minimum amount of meat and some can only include certain types of meat.
-These are summarised in the table below.;
+These are summarised in the table below.

 If your product does not contain enough meat, or contains a different type of meat to that allowed, you cannot use the description given in the 'Name of product' column below.
 For example, a beef burger must contain a minimum of 62% meat; if it has less than 62% it cannot be called a beef burger.